MetaTrading: An Immersion-Aware Model Trading Framework for Vehicular Metaverse Services: System Model

 \subsection{FL Framework Mechanism Adopted}

-Here, we consider a set of $\mathcal{M} = \left \{ 1,\ldots,M \right \}$ MUs with the capacities of local computation and a set of $\mathcal{N} = \left \{ 1,\ldots,N \right \}$ MSPs with FL synchronous tasks\footnote{That is, the update time of the global model is limited by the slowest MU, i.e., the AI engine of the MSP must wait to receive updated models from all MUs before performing model aggregation.
-The advantages of synchronous FL are high model accuracy and fast convergence~\cite{FL,liang}.}.
-Each MSP initiates an FL synchronous task with a virtual deadline $\tau_{n}(n \in \mathcal{N})$.
-The MUs can join FL to generate local learning models and contribute to enhancing vehicular metaverse services.
-As shown in Fig.~\ref{fl_flow}, MU $m$ provides learning models to different MSPs simultaneously for a given time period $T$, meaning multiple FL tasks can be processed in parallel.
-Moreover, the data collected at the $(r-1)$-th round is used as the local data for training at the $r$-th round.
-Without loss of generality, we consider that the trading decisions among MUs and MSPs are made at the beginning of the period $T$.
+We consider a set of $\mathcal{M} = \left \{ 1,\ldots,M \right \}$ MUs equipped with local computational capabilities and a set of $\mathcal{N} = \left \{ 1,\ldots,N \right \}$ MSPs with FL synchronous tasks\footnote{That is, the update time of the global model is limited by the slowest MU, i.e., the AI engine of the MSP must wait to receive local updates from all MUs before performing model aggregation.
+The advantages of synchronous FL are high model accuracy and fast convergence~\cite{liang}.}.
+Each MSP initiates an FL synchronous task with a virtual deadline $\tau_{n}\ (n \in \mathcal{N})$.
+The MUs can participate in FL to generate local models and contribute to enhancing vehicular metaverse services.
+As shown in Fig.~\ref{fl_flow}, MU $m$ provides local models to different MSPs simultaneously for a given time period $T$, meaning multiple FL tasks can be processed in parallel.
+Moreover, the data collected at the $(r-1)$-th round are used for local training at the $r$-th round.

-To be concrete, let $X_{mn}$ be the set of data samples for task $n$ of MU $m$ as a set of input-output pairs $\sum_{i=1}^{|X_{mn}|}(y_{i}, z_{i})$, where $y_{i}$ is an input sample vector with $d$ features, $ z_{i}$ is the labeled output (i.e., ground truth) value of sample $y_{i}$, and $|X_{mn}|$ is the size of set $X_{mn}$.
+Without loss of generality, we consider that the trading decisions among MUs and MSPs are made at the beginning of period $T$.

+Let \( X_{mn} = \{(y_i, z_i)\}_{i=1}^{|X_{mn}|} \) be the set of input-output pairs sampled from MU \( m \) for task \( n \), where \( y_i \) is the input with \( d \) features and \( z_i \) is its corresponding ground-truth label.
+Here, \( |X_{mn}| \) denotes the size of the set \( X_{mn} \).
 The data, such as images of streets and pedestrians, can be generated by high-definition cameras inside and outside the vehicles.
 The steps involved in each iteration $r \in \left \{1,2,\ldots, R \right \}$ are as follows: \begin{itemize}{ \item {\textbf{\textit{Publishing Tasks}} : The AI engine of MSP $n$ broadcasts its global model $\jmath_{n}^{(r)}$ (e.g., object detection models used in AR services for visible driving and intuitive road safety) to all MUs in the $r$-th round.}

 \item {\textbf{\textit{Local Training}}: Each MU, for example, MU $m$, trains $\jmath _{n}^{(r)}$ with the most recently collected data $X_{mn}^{(r)}$ by stochastic gradient descent (SGD) within certain local rounds.
 The number of local training rounds depends on its local accuracy threshold.}